rchillyard/Number/README.md

 ### Expressions
 The lazy mechanism (see above) is based on _Expressions_.
+Expressions are simplified (essentially, normalization) before being materialized.
+The simplification mechanism is based on the _ExpressionMatchers_ package and is described in the following document:

+- **[Expression Simplification Pipeline](docs/SimplificationPipeline.md)** - Detailed guide to the multi-phase simplification system

 In the following, by "exact," we mean a quantity that is exact (like $\pi$ or $√2$), even though it might not be possible to represent it exactly using base-10 (or base-2) notation.